Lumba Sumba Pass Trek

 Walk through the agricultural land with enough water sources and small settlements along the way.
 We reach Gadhi (1,800m) – our destination for the day – after three hour walk from Pathibhara.

-Gadhi (that means fort in the Nepali language) is a place of great historical significance as the Nepali Army fought bravely with invading the Tibetan Army at this place and chased them away.
+Gadhi (that means fort in the Nepali language) is a place of great historical significance as the Nepal Army fought bravely with invading the Tibetan Army at this place and chased them away.
 Gadhi is a small village market with a health post, a school, and a police station.

 Not satisfied with above plan?